p-saucedo/GoQEA/README.md

 the algorithm allows for a fast deployment of any optimization problem, regardless of the non-linearity of its constraints or the complexity of the cost function.
 The library has the following features:

-## Features developed in GoQEA with respecto to PyQEA
+## Features developed in GoQEA with respect to PyQEA
 * High level module for Quantum Inspired optimization :heavy_check_mark:
 * Built-in set of objective cost functions to test the optimization algorithm :heavy_check_mark:
 * Capacity to implement non-linear restrictions :x: